 A Bookmark is a set of bytes in a file that are marked as having special significance.
 There are two types of bookmarks in 010 Editor: Quick Bookmarks and Advanced Bookmarks.
 A Quick Bookmark just marks a position at a particular byte but an Advanced Bookmark may be given a name and may be interpreted as any of the standard data types or data types defined in a Binary Template.
 All bookmarks are persistent, meaning that created bookmarks will still exist after exiting and restarting 010 Editor.
-The bookmarks for the current file will be displayed in the Bookmarks tab of the Inspector (see Using the Inspector).
+The bookmarks for the current file will be displayed in the Bookmarks tab (see Using the Inspector).

 Adding Quick Bookmarks